MERIYOAK/persi-academy/server/GOOGLE_OAUTH_SETUP.md

 ### Step 2: Create a New Project
 1. Click the project dropdown at the top of the page
 2. Click "New Project"
-3. Enter project name: `Persi Learning Platform`
+3. Enter project name: `QENDIEL Academy Platform`
 4. Click "Create"

 ### Step 3: Enable Required APIs